majidshakeelshawl/vanilla_projects/Readme.md

 ## Purpose

 The purpose of this repository is to showcase my skills in developing web applications with pure HTML, CSS, and JavaScript.
-These projects highlight my understanding of core web technologies and my ability to build functional applications without relying on external libraries or frameworks.
+These projects highlight my understanding of core web technologies and my ability to build functional applications without relying on external frameworks like React or Next.js.

 ## How to Run